scheeloong/scheeloong.github.io/_contents/02-research.md

 * Credit Assignment: After we finally succeed, how do we assign credit to which path along our success was more important for our success?
 * Inference: How do we calculate probability of events given evidences?
 Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
 Ideas from Markov Decision Processes, Decision Trees.
-* Information: ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.
+* Information: How do we calculate how much information we have gathered or could gather?
+Ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.
 * Uncertainty: How do we know if a model is uncertain in its predictions?
 * Signal Processing: How do we decide if an input or data is useful information or noise?
 Ideas from Signal Detection Theory.
-* Memory: How do we remember information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
+* Memory: How do we remember or forget information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval
 * Active Learning: Actively deciding what to learn, since it's impossible to learn everything.
 * Curriculum Learning: Creating a learning syllabus so that the model learns from easy to hard problems.